Boise State vs. Oklahoma State NCAA Football Odds, Plays and Insights | September 18, 2021

 Boise State Top Players

-- Andrew Van Buren has churned out a team-best 26 rushing yards (26.0 per game) and one touchdown.
+- Andrew Van Buren has 10 carries for a team-high 26 rushing yards (26.0 per game) and one touchdown.

-- This season Khalil Shakir has five catches and leads the team with 91 yards (91.0 per game) while hauling in two touchdowns.
+- Khalil Shakir has five catches, leading his team with 91 yards (91.0 ypg) while scoring two touchdowns this season.

 Oklahoma State Top Players

-- Shane Illingworth leads the team with 315 passing yards (315.0 yards per game) and has a 55% completion percentage this year (22-of-40) while throwing one touchdown with one interception.
+- Shane Illingworth leads his team with 315 passing yards (315.0 per game) and has a 55% completion percentage (22-of-40), throwing one touchdown pass and one interception.

 - LD Brown has taken 15 carries for a team-leading 30 rushing yards (30.0 yards per game) while scoring one touchdown.

-- Tay Martin has six catches, leading his team with 107 yards (107.0 ypg) while also scoring one touchdown this season.
+- Tay Martin has hauled in six receptions for 107 yards, best on his team, and one touchdown.
+He averages 107.0 receiving yards per game.

-- Brennan Presley has chipped in with four catches for 68 yards this year.
-He averages 68.0 receiving yards per game.
+- Brennan Presley's stat line this year shows four catches for 68 yards.
+He puts up 68.0 receiving yards per game.

-- Jaden Bray has totaled 52 yards on two receptions, averaging 52.0 yards per game.
+- This season Jaden Bray is averaging 52.0 yards per game, with two catches for 52 yards.